o2r-project/o2r-bouncer/README.md

 * `BOUNCER_DEFAULT_USER_LEVEL`
   What is the [user level](http://o2r.info/o2r-web-api/user/#user-levels) given to a new user upon registration?
 Defaults to `100` (known users).
 * `OAUTH_URL_AUTHORIZATION`
   Authorization URL for the ORCID OAuth2 API.
-Defaults to `https://orcid.org/oauth/authorize`.
+Defaults to `'http://localhost:8383/oauth/authorize` for use with o2r-guestlister, other values could be `https://orcid.org/oauth/authorize` or `https://sandbox.orcid.org/oauth/authorize`.
 * `OAUTH_URL_TOKEN`
   Token URL for the ORCID OAuth2 API.
-Defaults to `https://orcid.org/oauth/token`.
+Defaults to `'http://localhost:8383/oauth/token` for use with o2r-guestlister, other values could be `https://orcid.org/oauth/token` or `https://sandbox.orcid.org/oauth/token` .
 * `OAUTH_SCOPE`
   Scope for the ORCID API.
 Defaults to `/authenticate`.
 * `OAUTH_CLIENT_ID` __Required__